 Different parents have different views on this issue.
-And remember, children who develop a chickenpox rash today will have been just as infectious over the previous two days when they were well, but were incubating the virus.
+And remember, children who develop chickenpox spots (the rash) today will have been just as infectious over the previous two days when they were well, but were incubating the virus.

 Also note: if someone in the family or home is temporarily at high risk of complications (listed earlier - pregnant women, etc) then it is best to put off deliberately catching it.

 Further reading & references